jw2249a/2017-bayes-audit/2017-code/README.md

 risk measurement.
 (None shown here, but something like the "Bayes pseudocount" might be one for the Bayes method.)

-It is perhaps important to note that **a contest can participate in more than one measurement**.
+Note that **a contest can participate in more than one measurement**.
 In the example shown above, the last contest (Boulder-council) has *two* measurements specified: one by a Bayes method and one by a frequentist (RLA) method.
 This flexibility may allow more